 Default Text Editors with Git Bash

-Vim text editor is the default text editor for unix system and comes pre-installed with Git Bash.
-To open Vim text editor, just open Git Bash and type “vim” in it.
+Vim text editor is the default text editor for the Unix system and comes pre-installed with Git Bash.
+To open Vim text editor, just open Git Bash and type "vim" in it.
 Press enter to open the editor

-Vim is considered hard but powerful text editor in the developer’s community.
-Vim is very old and the introduction of all the fancy GUI, IDEs have led to the belief that Vim is hard to learn.
-For beginners, Vim is not recommended for the same and is often used by the veteran programmers and developers who have been in this field for many years.
-The difficulty of vim can be demoed by opening the vim editor and then try to close it down without looking the instruction at the screen.
-Yes, a simple thing like closing the editor is difficult for a beginner but Vim is definitely a choice if you have mastered Git or other editor.
+Vim is considered a hard but powerful text editor in the developer's community.
+Vim is very old and the introduction of all the fancy GUI, IDEs has led to the belief that Vim is hard to learn.
+For beginners, Vim is not recommended for the same and is often used by veteran programmers and developers who have been in this field for many years.
+The difficulty of vim can be demoed by opening the vim editor and then try to close it down without looking at the instruction on the screen.
+Yes, a simple thing like closing the editor is difficult for a beginner but Vim is definitely a choice if you have mastered Git or another editor.
 Vim is also considered a very stable text editor with base commands.

-GNU Nano is yet another text editor for unix system that come pre-installed with Git Bash.
+GNU Nano is yet another text editor for the Unix system that comes pre-installed with Git Bash.
 If you are working in command prompt in windows then you might not be able to open Nano as the text editor.
-Nano can be opened inside Git Bash by typing “nano” as the command.
+Nano can be opened inside Git Bash by typing "nano" as the command.

 Nano is easier than Vim to learn for the beginners and try their hands out because along with the command line feels and commands, it has GUI part in good proportion too.
 So basically if you are a Vim editor fan and currently does not have Vim, you can use Nano for the same.
 But a choice of text editor ultimately boils down to personal choice or project requirements.
 So you can even research it out to choose one if you have not.